Note. If you need some biographical information (e.g., for intros for a speaking engagement), please visit Winnifred's bio page.

 Norms in flux: how competing social norms affect everyday life and collective action

 My work is focused on the importance of norms, and the processes involved in norm change.
 My early work showed that individuals’ cost-benefit analyses were informed by group norms and changed by group identities, for example showing that individuals could learn to value self-sacrifice as personally beneficial when they identified with the group that their sacrifice serves.
 My next work showed that clashes between two types of norms, what other people do (descriptive norms) and what they say should be done (injunctive norms) uniquely affect decisions.
 In particular, I showed that when messages stress that a problem behaviour is common and shouldn’t be done, this not only usually fails to motivate people but also often de-motivates them (a backlash).
-More recently I am examining the way that we integrate the multiple groups that we belong to: how conflict among our own different ingroups’ norms can motivate some and de-motivate others; how a new norm becomes internalised over time as our own ‘self-determined’ motivation; and how the success and failure of our group affects our future choices and identities.
+More recently I have examined the way that we integrate the multiple groups that we belong to: how conflict among our own different ingroups’ norms can motivate some and de-motivate others; how a new norm becomes internalised over time as our own ‘self-determined’ motivation; and how the success and failure of our group affects our future choices and identities.
+In another grant on Voluntary Assisted Dying and euthanasia, we looked at how norms and empathy influence the attitudes of health practitioners and veterinarians towards assisted death services, as well as practitioner job satisfaction and outcomes such as desensitisaton and mental health concerns.

 Get in touch